 The Spring 2023 cycle of “The Voice” marks the end of the road for country superstar Blake Shelton, who’s been with the program since Season 1.
 As such, he’s also the winningest coach with nine overall triumphs for Jermaine Paul (Season 2), Cassadee Pope (Season 3), Danielle Bradbery (Season 4), Craig Wayne Boyd (Season 7), Sundance Head (Season 11), Chloe Kohanski (Season 13), Todd Tilghman (Season 18), Cam Anthony (Season 20) and Bryce Leatherwood (Season 22).
-Now that the Season 23 blind auditions have begun, can Blake prevail yet again on NBC’s reality TV show and retain his status as G.O.A.T.
+Now that the Season 23 blind auditions, battles, knockouts and playoffs are over, can Blake prevail yet again on NBC’s reality TV show and retain his status as G.O.A.T.
 (Greatest Of All Time)?

-Tour our gallery below for a closer look at Team Blake Shelton on “The Voice” Season 23, including photos, bios and artist rankings.
+Tour our gallery above (or click here for direct access) for a closer look at Team Blake Shelton on “The Voice” Season 23, including photos, bios and artist rankings.
 Also see our features for Team Chance the Rapper, Team Kelly Clarkson and Team Niall Horan.

 Hometown: Carrollton, TX